Ernemann Kino II

 c.
 1904 Ernemann Kino II 17.5mm Amateur Cine Camera.

-In 1903 Heinrich Ernemann launched the marketing for his ‘Kino’ camera for 17.5 mm motion picture film, It was touted as Germany’s first small-gauge camera made exclusively for amateur use.
+In 1903, Heinrich Ernemann launched the marketing campaign for his new ‘Kino’ camera, designed specifically for 17.5 mm motion picture film.
+The Ernemann Kino camera was advertised as Germany’s very first small-gauge camera created exclusively for amateur use, marking a major step forward in making filmmaking technology more accessible to the public.

 Ernemann Kino Advertisment